How to fish a jig from the bank

 Fishing a jig from the bank also has a few special considerations I wanted to detail below.

 If you are fishing a jig from the bank, you are likely throwing into deep water and working it into shallow water.
 This means that while you twitch your rod, the bait is getting closer to you in both directions.
 It is getting shallower and closer, so you will get more slack in your line.
-Be sure to reel in all of your line to keep this out.
-You will miss fish if you have too much slack in your line.
+Be sure to reel in all of your line to keep this slack out.
+If a fish does bite, you might not feel it because there is not enough tension.
+Or if, you try and set the hook, you might not have enough tension to get the hook into the bass’s mouth.

 Because you are fishing from the bank, you usually aren’t in as deep of water as you may be in a boat.
 So using lighter weight jigs like my favorite jig here is often recommended for bank fishing.
 I prefer a ¼ ounce jig when shore fishing compared to a ½ ounce when I fish from a boat.
 The lighter jig lets it move better and also gets more bites usually due to its smaller profile.
 A ½ ounce can certainly produce fish from the bank.
 But I find a ¼ ounce easier to handle from the bank.